-Based on lake water characteristics.
-Clear Lake is oligotrophic to slightly mesotrophic (see A Brief Introduction to Limnology at the end of this report).
-Nitrogen concentration are within the eutrophic range (average TN = 0.87 mg / L).
-Phosphorous concentrations (average $TP = 22 \mu g/L$ ) fall within the mesotrophic range.
-And algal biomass (chll a = $1.8 \,\mu g/L$ ) is within the oligotrophic range (Table 1).
+Based on lake water characteristics, Clear Lake is oligotrophic to mesotrophic (see A Brief Introduction to Limnology at the end of this report).
+Nitrogen concentrations are within the eutrophic range (average TN = 0.88 mg / L), but phosphorous concentrations (average $TP = 27 \mu \text{g/L}$ ) fall within the mesotrophic range and algal biomass (chll $a = 2.6 \mu \text{g/L}$ ) is within the oligotrophic range (Table 1).
 Given that lakes in Alberta are naturally productive, Clear Lake is below average in nutrient concentrations and algae biomass.
-Total phosphorous and nitrogen concentrations, and algal biomass were relatively stable during the summer of 2007 (Figure 4), although the data were limited to three sample dates.
+Total phosphorous and nitrogen concentrations, and algal biomass were relatively stable during the summer of 2008 (Figure 4), although the data were limited to four sample dates.

 Figure 4.
-Total phosphorus, total nitrogen, and chlorophyll $\alpha$ (a measure of algae biomass) concentrations for Clear Lake during the summer of 2007.
+Total phosphorous, chlorophyll a (a measure of algal biomass), and total nitrogen concentrations for Clear Lake during the summer of 2008.

-Given that this is the second year that ALMS has monitored Clear Lake it is difficult to determine if phosphorus, nitrogen, and algae concentrations have undergone a recent change or if they have remained relatively constant.
+Given that this is the third year that ALMS has monitored Clear Lake it is difficult to determine if phosphorus, nitrogen, and algae concentrations have undergone a recent change or if they have remained relatively constant; no obvious trends are present.

-Clear Lake is well-protected from acidification.
-The lake pH = 8.7 is well above that of pure water (i.e., pH 7).
-Clear Lake is a hardwater lake (Table 1).
+Clear Lake is a hardwater lake (Table 1) that is well-protected from acidification.
+The lake pH = 8.7 is well above that of pure water (= pH 7).
 While ion concentrations are fairly high compared to lakes globally, concentrations are low compared to other Alberta lakes sampled by ALMS.
 Dominant ions include bicarbonate, carbonate, sodium, and magnesium (Table 1).
-Because there are no long-term records of ion concentrations from Clear Lake it is not possible to determine changes in the ion concentrations.
-Increased ion concentrations in other Alberta lakes has been due to changes in atmospheric deposition of acidifying pollutants, weathering in the watershed, increased groundwater inflows, and reduced water levels due to drought.

-Metal concentrations were not measured in Clear Lake in 2007.
+Because there are no long-term records of ion concentrations from Clear Lake it is not possible to assess possible changes in ion concentrations over time.
+Metal concentrations were not measured in Clear Lake in 2008.